bjourne/rt-article/README.md

     $ git clone https://github.com/bjourne/embree

-All the work is done on the branch "my-hacksK" (fix this).
-Build my version of Embree on that branch using the following:
+All the work exists on the branch `rt-article`.
+Build Embree on that branch using:

     $ mkdir build
     $ cd build